Developing and debugging a plugin

 Plugin development best practices

 • Instructions in your README: If the plugin is tied to a React Native module, then you should document manual setup instructions for the package.
 If anything goes wrong with the plugin, users should still be able to manually add the package to their project.
-Doing this often helps you to find ways to reduce the setup, which can lead to a simpler plugin.
+Doing this often helps you find ways to reduce the setup, which can lead to a simpler plugin.

 • Document the available properties for the plugin, and specify if the plugin works without props.